Skip to content

 Dinosaur Plateau

 The Dinosaur Plateau is southeast of Turkmenistan, near the border with Uzbekistan.
 It is surrounded by mountain ranges and a village called Hodzhapil.
-When you are at that village, you will find a limestone slab about 3 km away from it with a length and width of 300-400 metres, and dinosaurs smashed its surface.
-There are about 3 thousand footprints, most of which were left by megalosaurs that lived during the Jurassic period.
+In that village, you will find a limestone slab about 3 km away from it with a length and width of 300-400 metres, and dinosaurs smashed its surface.
+About 3 thousand footprints, most of which were left by megalosaurs that lived during the Jurassic period.

 Caspian Sea

-The Caspian Sea is the world’s largest undrained lake, it is at the crossways of Europe and Asia, and the salty waters in it are famous for their healing effects.
-The summer temperature is not higher than 28 degrees, which is why it is one of the famous tourist attractions, including hotels boarding houses, resorts, and health resorts.
+The Caspian Sea is the world’s largest undrained lake.
+It is at the crossroads of Europe and Asia, and its salty waters are famous for their healing effects.
+The summer temperature is not higher than 28 degrees, which is why it is one of the famous tourist attractions, including hotels, boarding houses, resorts, and health resorts.

 Monument of Independence of Turkmenistan

-The Monument of Independence of Turkmenistan is considered the tallest structure in the country and the most luxurious monument of its kind in the whole world.
-It is in Ashgabat in the National Independence Park, and it is 118 metres high.
+The Monument of Independence of Turkmenistan is 118 metres high and is considered the tallest structure in the country and the most luxurious monument of its kind in the world.
+It is in Ashgabat in the National Independence Park.

 Turkmenistan

 When you visit it, you will find a hemispherical dome at its base with water flowing down its surface.
-It consists of 27 comic statues of Turkmen heroes surrounding the centre of the monument, and the golden statue of the dictator of Turkmenistan, Niyazov, standing.
+27 comic statues of Turkmen heroes surround the centre of the monument, and the golden statue of the dictator of Turkmenistan, Niyazov, stands in the centre.
 You can enter from one of its five entrances, where you will find a museum.

 Dehistan

-One of the most amazing natural places that you can visit in Turkmenistan is also called Martian plain, and it was named like that due to this lifeless, waterless, and mud soil that has left no trace of prolific land.
+One of Turkmenistan’s most amazing natural places is also called the Martian Plain.
+It was named that due to the lifeless, waterless, and mud soil that has left no trace of prolific land.
 But today, what is left on the plain are the ruins of the ancient settlement of Misrian.

 Ancient City of Merv

-The Ancient City of Merv has been considered a UNESCO World Heritage site since 1999, it includes ruins of 4000 years of history, and the place was known as one of the most important learning centres in the Islamic world in the 11th century.
+The Ancient City of Merv has been considered a UNESCO World Heritage site since 1999.
+It includes ruins dating back 4000 years, and in the 11th century, it was known as one of the most important learning centres in the Islamic world.

 Turkmenistan - Ancient City of Merv

-Merv was also the capital of the Great Seljuks Empire from the 11th to the 12th century, it was one of the largest cities in the world at that time until the Mongol Empire destroyed it in 1221, and after that, it was rebuilt several times again but didn’t achieve its former glory.
+Merv was also the capital of the Great Seljuks Empire from the 11th to the 12th century.
+It was one of the largest cities in the world at that time until the Mongol Empire destroyed it in 1221.
+After that, it was rebuilt several times but didn’t achieve its former glory.

 If you visit Merv any day, you can walk around the ruins of ancient fortresses and medieval streets and visit the mausoleum of Seljuk ruler Sultan Sanjar.